October 17, 2018

 FTPS essentially addresses security gaps you face when only using FTP.
 FTPS stands for file transfer protocol SSL (secure sockets locker).
 SSL is a cryptographic protocol that encrypts the data being transferred.
 The term SSL is generally used interchangeably with TLS or transport layer security, with TLS v1.2 actually being the most current non-vulnerable protocol.

-One of the biggest drawbacks of using FTP alone is that your data is sent unencrypted, even your usernames and passwords during login.
+One of the biggest drawbacks of using FTP alone is that your data is sent unencrypted -- even your usernames and passwords while logging in.
 So, anyone could intercept and understand this sensitive data.
 Using FTP alone could lead to serious data breaches for your company.
-With FTPS, you data is scrambled, inaccessible to anyone but the sender and the recipient.
+With FTPS, you data is scrambled and inaccessible to anyone but the sender and the recipient.
 Only the two approved entities – the sender and the recipient – can exchange data securely.

 When sharing data via FTPS, you can use either explicit FTPS or implicit FTPS.
 Explore the difference between explicit vs. implicit FTPS connections, and learn which one of these secure file sharing options is better for your company to use.